ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 bitbake forlinx-demo
 ```

-Once the full image has been compiled and flashed to the development board, the test programme mentioned above will be automatically installed in the /usr/bin/ directory and can be invoked directly from the command line.。
+Once the full image has been compiled and flashed to the development board, the test programme mentioned above will be automatically installed in the /usr/bin/ directory and can be invoked directly from the command line.

 ##### 3.3.2 Compiling using a Cross-compilation Toolchain